 Classical Reading

-While Listening to the LRB Podcast I heard a promotion for a guided tour through some Greek and Latin.
+While Listening to the LRB Podcast in 2023, I heard a promotion for a guided tour through some Greek and Latin.
 The offer cost too much.
 You pay for access to the podcasts and a new version of Emily Wilson’s chosen editions.
 The idea, however, was attractive.
 This page chronicles my discovering the classics.
 Prior to this, I knew little about their content, less about their context, and even less about their influence.
+In 2024, I gave in and subscribed to Among the Ancients.

 General Knowledge.